CeedoTech/Speech-Recognition-System-Project/README.md

-# Install the SpeechRecognition library by running pip install SpeechRecognition in your terminal
+# Install the SpeechRecognition library by running "pip install SpeechRecognition" in your terminal